sheriffjohn/SheriffGallery/README.md

 # SheriffGallery
 Photo Gallery for Sheriffen Adventures
 Follow Sheriffen's epic quest around the world.
 Site will be integrated to Google Maps.
-Places he has been to will be marked on Map.

 Work in progress.
 Currently working on backend repositories.